arthurhammer/arthurhammer.de/_posts/2017-04-25-speeding-up-the-menu-bar.md

 ## Actions

 This is the preferred way of computing for me.
 Thinking in terms of actions and names.
 Just type what you want to do and do it.
-The barriers to entry are low, the intentions are clear, the results predictable and repeatable.
+The barriers to entry are low, the intentions are clear and the results predictable.
 Granted, shortcuts are a lot faster when mastered.
-But the investment is high and results are volatile, especially when you switch between a lot of applications.
+But the investment is high and results volatile when you switch between a lot of applications.